MANMEET75/FashionFinderMyntra/README.md

 To facilitate collaboration with team members, I initiated a repository on GitHub, adhering to best practices.
 Additionally, I established a virtual environment using Anaconda, ensuring a clean and isolated development environment.
 Within this environment, I created various files, such as setup.py to store metadata, requirements.txt to document package dependencies, and directories like templates and static for constructing a dynamic and engaging user interface.
 Moreover, I utilized .gitignore to exclude certain files, such as the virtual environment folder and data folder, from version control.

 Overall, by employing Flask and integrating frontend technologies, I created an immersive web application with an interactive UI, closely resembling Myntra's official website.
 The project's well-organized structure, collaboration-ready repository, and usage of a virtual environment contribute to a streamlined and efficient development process.

+## Let's put our recommendation system to the test!